peterdri/ece-communications-labs/_ece450/lab1/ber-measurement.md

 ---
 layout: labitem
-title: Part 3 - Noisy BPSK BER measurement
+title: Part 3 - BER measurement

-permalink: /ece450/lab1/noisy-bpsk-ber
+permalink: /ece450/lab1/ber-measurement
 course: ece450
-prev: /ece450/lab1/noisy-bpsk-histogram
+prev: /ece450/lab1/histogram
 next: /ece450/lab1/calculating-ber
 ---

 ## Objectives

-You will implement a communications system using baseband BPSK and record data to later generate a BER curve with.
+You will implement a communications system using baseband pulses and record data to later generate a BER curve with.
+In the previous section the amplitude $$a$$ was kept constant and $$\sigma$$ was varied.
+By keeping the amplitude constant and varying $$\sigma$$, the nice histogram plots were generated.
+However, in a real communications system one would normally vary the amplitude (or power) and keep the noise power $$\sigma^2$$ constant, e.g. to represent the constant thermal noise.

+In the experiment outlined below it is okay to keep $$a$$ constant and vary $$\sigma$$ since the measured bit error rate depends only on the ratio of $$a$$ to $$\sigma$$.

 ---